 1. Improve your health

-A range of health benefits have been identified among people playing an instrument, as noted by the BBC in a recently-published guide to the positive effects of making music.
+A range of health benefits has been identified among people playing an instrument.
 One study conducted among older adults taking drumming lessons found that their white blood cell count increased, an important factor in strengthening our immune system.
 In addition, their moods also were positively influenced.

-Research published in 2005 confirmed that learning to play an instrument helps people to relax.
-Researchers found that this in turn brought about a positive impact on the immune system.
+The research confirmed that learning to play an instrument helps people to relax.
+Researchers found that this, in turn, brought about a positive impact on the immune system.

 Relaxation also brings with it emotional benefits, especially when the lives we lead are often hectic.
 Donn Rochlin, a piano consultant who also runs drumming workshops, explained, “I get accountants, doctors, lawyers who come to my drumming circles and they are so bottled up in their work and all they want to do is hit something.
 The act of beating on a drum for 30 minutes has a calming effect.”